 I didn’t plan to go to Batumi.
-The original plan was going to Caucasus, starting with Georgia and its capital, Tbilisi.
+The original plan was to go to Caucasus, starting with Georgia and its capital, Tbilisi.
 And from there go straight to Armenia.
 But I had been hearing the name Batumi for quite some time.
 “Are you going to Georgia?
 Go to Batumi!”
 “Batumi is awesome!”
 “Where are you going in Georgia?
 Tbilisi and probably Batumi right?”
 It started in Moldova, but I kept hearing about this city in Ukraine, especially in Odessa.
+That’s why before getting there, I already going to Batumi was one of the best things to do in Georgia.

 So here I am, again on the seaside, and I have to say it feels really good.
 There’s a long pedestrianized road, 7 kilometers long (4.5 miles), alongside the beach.
 It’s very enjoyable to walk along the beach on this road.
 People savor their ice cream there, others are jogging along, or just taking a walk.
 There are also some outdoor nightclubs for the party animals.